 Before changing a volunteer’s status to ACCEPTED, first confirm that the OHS Orientation v2021 qualification shows “Complete”

-Do NOT approve any volunteer until the Orientation has been completed and the qualification is updated on their Better Impact profile
+Do NOT approve (move to an ACCEPTED status) any volunteer until the Orientation has been completed and the qualification is updated on their Better Impact profile

 Volunteer Hazard Assessment

-To assist in provisioning the activity-specific Volunteer Hazard Assessment, include it in Better Impact by following the steps below.
+To assist in provisioning the activity-specific Hazard Assessment, include it in Better Impact by following the steps below.

 **For assistance with determining the necessary frequency and preparation of the Volunteer Hazard Assessments for specific volunteer activities, please contact the Environment, Health & Safety department at ucsafety@ucalgary.ca or phone 403-220-6345.